 A key focus in Geneseo’s strategic plan centers on resilience and sustainability.
-Accordingly, the Office of Communications and Marketing is charged with continuously assessing and addressing the external world and key audiences’ perceptions of the College.
+Accordingly, the Office of College Communications and Marketing is charged with continuously assessing and addressing the external world and key audiences’ perceptions of the College.
 Central to this work is enhancing the profile and public awareness of Geneseo — not only by telling the Geneseo story through news media and communication channels—but doing so through consistent messaging, identity and communication design, and execution.
 To that end, the College is now delving deeper into a brand analysis which will be a “two-pronged approach,” according to Gail Glover, chief communications and marketing officer.

 “At the very core of any of our story-telling is to truly know ourselves—what we stand for, or our brand reputation—and how we visually represent ourselves, our brand image,” Glover noted.

 On one track, supported by the $25,000 funding investment through the strategic plan implementation process, a brand reputation study is being conducted involving a small team that includes Glover and Jeff Gutenberg, associate professor of management, who teaches marketing in the School of Business; Julie Rao, director of institutional research; and Brian Bennett, director of strategic initiatives.

 According to Glover, the aim is to “develop an understanding of who we are and where we see ourselves going as an institution.”
 The project involves conducting an audit of surveys — including drawing responses from the recent Geneseo Employee Opinion survey, student opinion and outcomes surveys, prospective student and family perception data, and other pertinent statistics and information, and assessing findings to get a better sense of the Geneseo community and its collective vision for the future.